-Dr. Lee joined the Greenwood Genetic Center as Assistant Director of the Molecular Diagnostic Laboratory in 2013.
+Dr. Lee joined the Greenwood Genetic Center as Assistant Director of the Molecular Diagnostic Laboratory in 2013, was promoted to Associate Director in 2015, and to Lead Director in 2016 .
 Her background is in the study of copy-number variation, complex DNA rearrangements, and genomic disorders, as well as the diagnosis of classic genetic disorders by a variety of molecular methods.
 Dr. Lee completed her Clinical Molecular Genetics fellowship training at Baylor College of Medicine before becoming Assistant Director of their DNA Diagnostic Laboratory.
 Thereafter, she spent several years abroad in Germany where she established array testing platforms for the routine diagnosis of intellectual disability at the University of Bonn.

 Dr. Lee is board certified by the American Board of Medical Genetics and is a Fellow of the American College of Medical Genetics.
 She is also a member of the American Society of Human Genetics.

 - Zink AM, Wohlleber E, Engels H, Rødningen OK, Ravn K, Heilmann S, Rehnitz J, Katzorke N, Kraus C, Blichfeldt S, Hoffmann P, Reutter H, Brockschmidt FF, Kreiß-Nachtsheim M, Vogt PH, Prescott TE, Tümer Z, Lee JA.
 Microdeletions including FMR1 in three female patients with intellectual disability – further delineation of the phenotype and expression studies.
 Mol.
 Syndromol.
 2014, 5: 66-76.